 Make a schedule to stay organized.

 Keeping a planner or agenda is a great way to manage your time.
 Teachers provide syllabuses at the beginning of the school year outlining important due dates and exams.
 In addition, sports practices and games are generally predetermined as well.
 We recommend comparing your schedules and making an agenda ahead of time in order to plan accordingly.
 For example, if you know you have basketball practice on Tuesday and Thursday and a biology test on Friday, plan to use Monday and Wednesday evenings to study!

-- Remember that sports are meant to aid your academic success, not hinder it.
+Remember that sports are meant to aid your academic success, not hinder it.

 Believe it or not, school athletics are meant to help you excel!
 In fact, statistically speaking, students that participate in team sports are more likely to have higher grade point averages.
 In addition, students involved in sports have a more positive attitude towards school and are generally higher achievers.
-If you find school athletics are hurting your academic progress, it’s important to start planning more effectively.
+If you find high school athletics are hurting your academic progress, it’s important to start planning more effectively.
 Sports are meant to help your education, not hinder it!

-- Remind yourself of the importance of academics.
+Remind yourself of the importance of academics.

 It is important to remind yourself that your education ultimately should come first.
 The true purpose of school sports is to help build valuable team-playing and time management skills that compliment your academic success (and your college applications)!
 Regardless of how skilled a student may be at a given sport, all schools have a minimum GPA requirement.
 Usually, a student is required to have a C average (minimum 2.0 GPA) to even be eligible for school athletics.
 Balancing sports and academics can be critical in ensuring that you are achieving the grades you need to keep playing sports as a student athlete.

 Although we’ve all heard the incredible stories about talented high school athletes being drafted into college or pro teams, the fact is this rarely happens.
 According to the NCAA, only 7% of students that play sports in high school will move on to NCAA athletics.
 Considering these competitive figures, a student that has succeeded in school sports in addition to having good grades will undoubtedly appear more impressive on any college application.

 School athletics are a great way to build valuable time management and social skills that students can apply for the rest of their professional lives.
 However, it can be difficult to balance sports with academics.
-School spirit is a great thing, and we know how passionate many students are about sports!
+School spirit is a great thing, and we know how passionate many high school students are about sports!
 Just remember – sports are meant to be an addendum to your education, and academics should always take priority.